AriaSystems/aria-swagger-a7/usersguide.md

-# Users guide for generating Aria Core API clients from Swagger
+# Users guide for generating Aria Core API clients from Swagger / Open API

 ## Swagger overview
-We provide a Swagger-based description of our Crescendo core APIs.
+We provide a Swagger-based description of our Crescendo core and object query APIs.
 Swagger is a format for describing REST-based APIs and can be written in one of two different formats (either JSON or YAML).
 It can be thought of as a similar mechanism for REST-based APIs as WSDLs are for SOAP-based ones.
 Compared to WSDL files, Swagger files can contain more information about its described APIs and is also thought to be much more human readable than WSDL.